rizumu/django-podcasting/docs/index.rst

   for great flexibility in the relationships between shows and sites in a multi-site application.

 **Licensing**

-  Requires django-licenses_ which provides a light weight mechanism for adding licenses to the shows.
+  To publish a podcast to iTunes it is required to set a license.
+Podcasting requires django-licenses_ which provides a light weight mechanism for adding licenses to the shows.

 **Serve your media from anywhere**
   Podcasting assumes nothing about where your media file will be